Skip to content

 blazehash -r /mnt/received -a -k received.hash --expected-pubkey a3f8e2c1d4b7...

-blazehash first checks the manifest signature.
-If valid, it re-hashes every file and compares against the manifest.
+blazehash checks the signature first.
+If valid, re-hashes every file and compares against the manifest.
 Any mismatch, missing file, or unexpected file is reported.

 Detect file tampering on a live system